King's College London: Rivalry with the London School of Economics

 On 2 December 2005, tensions between King's and the London School of Economics (LSE) were ignited when at least 200 students from LSE (located in Aldwych near the Strand Campus) diverted off from the annual "barrel run" and caused an estimated £32,000 of damage to the English department at King's.
-The Times reported that LSE director Howard Davies attended the fun run event, while LSE claimed that Davies only attended for a short time.
-King's principal, Sir Rick Trainor, deplored the behaviour, appealed to King's students to remain calm and called for no retaliation.
-The LSE Students' Union later on 6 December issued a formal apology, condemned the actions, as well as promising to foot the bill for the damage repair.
+King's principal, Sir Rick Trainor, deplored the behaviour and called for no retaliation.
+The LSE Students' Union on 6 December issued a formal apology and promised to pay for the damage repair.